 American Express® Gold Card

-The American Express Gold Card is a premium travel rewards card with a $250 annual fee and generous rewards.
-You can earn 4X Membership Rewards points at U.S. supermarkets (up to $25,000 per year, after that 1X) and at restaurants, plus takeout and delivery in the U.S., 3X on flights booked directly with airlines or on Amextravel.com, and 1X on all other eligible purchases.
+The American Express Gold Card is a premium travel rewards card with a $325 annual fee and generous rewards.
+You can earn 4X Membership Rewards points at restaurants worldwide (up to $50,000 per year, after that 1X), 4X at U.S. supermarkets (up to $25,000 per year, after that 1X), 3X on flights booked directly with airlines or on AmexTravel.com, 2X on prepaid hotels and other eligible purchases booked on AmexTravel.com, and 1X on all other eligible purchases.
 You can also earn up to $10 back per month when you dine at certain restaurants or order delivery from Grubhub, so this card is perfect for folks who dine out and order delivery frequently.
 Enrollment is required for select benefits.

-There’s also an impressive welcome bonus: You can get 60,000 Membership Rewards points after spending $6,000 on purchases in the first 6 months.
+There’s also an impressive welcome bonus: You can earn 60,000 Membership Rewards points after you spend $6,000 on eligible purchases within the first 6 months of card membership.
 And when you transfer those cards to Marriott Bonvoy, one Amex Membership Rewards point equals one Marriott point.

 Get more details at American Express Gold Card Review.